Meet the

 Jeremy Aye

-Jeremy has spent the last 25 years as a Teaching Artist, consistently navigating the demanding expectations as a singer and educator.
+Jeremy Aye has spent the last 25 years as a Teaching Artist, consistently navigating the demanding expectations as a singer and educator.
 As a baritone, he is equally versatile in opera and musical theater, having performed with numerous opera companies and arts organizations throughout the United States and Europe.
 Beyond his solo work, Jeremy has served as an extra chorister with The Metropolitan Opera for 15 seasons, with over 470 performances under his belt.

 His joy in singing is only matched by his profound love of teaching.
 Similar to his mentor and renowned vocal pedagogue, Barbara Doscher, teaching has become Jeremy’s raison d’être.
 Helping singers discover their most complete, flexible and authentic voices is an exciting and rewarding process.
 Yet rarely is that journey clear and smooth for the singer.
 As an active vocal artist, Jeremy understands the tremendous responsibility of caring for a voice (and its owner’s soul) along the way.